MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 The `--login-with-github` uses an interactive method to retrieves a personal access token.
 Follow the prompts to complete the authentication.

 If there's an existing workflow file that conflicts with the name App Service used, add the `--force` option to overwrite that file.
+If you don't use the `--force` option, you'll be asked to choose to overwrite.

 What the command does: